Media access unit: Passive networking without power

-The majority of IBM-implemented (actual) passive Token Ring MAUs operated without the requirement of power; instead the passive MAU used a series of relays that adjusted themselves as data is passed through: this is also why Token Ring generally used relays to terminate disconnected or failed ports.
-The power-less IBM 8228 Multistation Access Unit requires a special 'Setup Aid' tool to re-align the relays after the unit has been moved which causes them to be in incorrect states: this is accomplished by a 9v battery sending a charge to snap the relays back in a proper state.
-The advantages of having a MAU operate without power is that they can be placed in areas without outlets, the disadvantage is that they must be primed each time the internal relays experience excessive force.
-The IBM 8226 MAU, while containing a power jack, primarily uses this for the LEDs: relays are still used inside the unit but do not require priming.
+The majority of IBM-implemented (actual) passive Token Ring MAUs operated without the requirement of power; instead, the passive MAU used a series of relays that adjusted themselves as data is passed through: this is also why Token Ring generally used relays to terminate disconnected or failed ports.
+The power-less IBM 8228 Multistation Access Unit requires a special 'Setup Aid' tool to re-align the relays after the unit has been moved, which causes them to be in incorrect states: this is accomplished by a 9-volt battery sending a charge to snap the relays back in a proper state.
+The advantages of having a MAU operate without power is that they can be placed in areas without outlets; the disadvantage is that they must be primed each time the internal relays experience excessive force.
+The IBM 8226 MAU, while containing a power jack, primarily uses this for the LEDs; relays are still used inside the unit but do not require priming.